 Earth Observation taken during a day pass by the Expedition 40 crew aboard the International Space Station (ISS).

-Earth Observation taken during a day pass by the Expedition 40 crew aboard the International Space Station (ISS).
-Folder lists this as: Panama and South America.
+Earth observation taken during a night pass by the Expedition 40 crew aboard the International Space Station (ISS).
+Folder lists this as: Taiwan, Japan, and fishing boats at night.

 ISS041-E-033463 (24 Sept.
 2014) --- SpaceX's uncrewed Dragon cargo spacecraft is docked to the International Space Station after arriving on Sept.
 23 with a load of supplies and equipment for the three crew members currently onboard the orbital outpost and the three who will join them soon.